Ion Rîmaru: Investigation, trial and execution

 After his arrest, Rîmaru remained completely silent, staring expressionlessly into space.
-The investigators went into an office to decide on a plan; they introduced a police officer who pretended to be a thief into his cell and got him to talk.
+The investigators went into an office to decide on a plan; they introduced a Miliția officer who pretended to be a thief into his cell and got him to talk.

 After two months of interrogations, Rîmaru admitted to 23 very serious crimes.
 In fact, he had been arrested for only three murders; the rest (another murder, six attempted murders, five rapes, one attempted rape, and seven thefts of various degrees) he or his father confessed to.
 On one hand, he tried to convince the authorities that he was not responsible on the grounds of insanity, and that he did not realize the women would die; on the other hand, he insisted he was guilty, asking to be taken to the scenes of his crimes.
 During police lineups, victims brought in to identify him would tremble when their eyes met his, despite there being no danger to them now.
 Allegedly, for the public at large, Rîmaru's name itself inspired a vague dread; rîmă/râmă means "earthworm" in Romanian.

 The authorities believed that suggestive remarks from his father, who knew all about his son's crimes, had led him to commit violence.
 During the investigation, his father was arrested three times but released because close relatives could not be forced to testify against other family members.
 After Ion's last crime, when he robbed a cashier, his mother visited him and found the money under his pillow.
 His father made him go to the crime scene and showed him what he had done.
 He then took the money and placed it in his Caracal home, intending to use it to buy a new house.
 His father was first brought into the police station during one of Ion's silent phases; the son merely gave his father an ugly look, prompting the latter to say "How should I know what you did?
 How?"
 But he had reason to suspect it, as he had been washing his son's bloody clothes after the attacks.
 After Ion robbed the cashier, Florea confiscated the axe and knife and it was with these that he was secretly returning when he was arrested.